mcfefa/A2780-scRNAseq/README.md

  - `A2780S_Pathway_Analysis.Rmd` : R Markdown containing code chunk for pathway analysis.
 The code chunks within the markdown are designed to be run after Step 8 from `A2780S_DE+Trajectory.Rmd`

 ### Acknowledgments
 We would like to thank Meghan C. Ferrall-Fairbanks and Adriana Del Pino Herrera for support and guidance.
+Figure 10 and 11 were created with GraphPad Prism.